patrickbwarren/qgis-survex-import/README.md

 (elevation) data.
 Thus, for example, running the Qgis2threejs plugin doesn't quite work as expected.
 To work around this one can save the layer to a shapefile, for example to an ESRI Shapefile or a GeoPackage file.
-(In QGIS this usually results in the saved shapefile automatically being loaded as a new vector layer, or of course one can explicitly load the new shapefile.)
+In QGIS this usually results in the saved shapefile automatically being loaded as a new vector layer, but of course one can also explicitly load the new shapefile.
 To ensure the z-dimension data is correctly incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include